 To get started, you’ll need to have a WordPress website set up.
 If you’re not yet at that stage, getting your website up and running is easy.
 Just check out this where to start with WordPress article.

-Once you've got your WordPress site ready to go, you can follow the five steps below to turn it into a legit online music school business using MemberPress.
+Once you've got your WordPress site ready to go, you can follow the 7 steps below to turn it into a legit online music school business using MemberPress.

 Step 1: Purchase and Install the MemberPress Plugin